keithchristian/webpages/README.md

 <ol>
 <li type="1">Write down 4 to 6 questions pertinent to the position, so that you won't forget when the interviewer asks &quot;What questions do you have for us?&quot;</li>
 <li type="1">Write down names and positions held.</li>
-<li type="1">Best to wear a freshly pressed white shirt and tie during the interview.</li>
+<li type="1">Best to wear a freshly pressed white shirt, open collar, and a blue or gray jacket during the interview.</li>
-<li type="1">Take notes during the interview and study new technologies and terms that are discussed.</li>
+<li type="1">Take notes after the interview and study new technologies and terms that are discussed.</li>
+<li type="1">In my recent online interviews, recruiters and clients seem to prefer that you look straight ahead to monitor your engagement.</li>
 </ol>

 <p>&nbsp;</p>